BobbyZ04/Retail-goods-imager-/README.md

 <br/>hogsvm is the SVM algorithm in MATLAB.
 <br/>tensorflow-CNN is the CNN algorithm in python.
 <br/>results-example shows the result of the two methods we implemented.
+<br/>confusion matrix is the confusion matrix of our method.
+Showing the result of the prediction.

 ## SVM